Iwate Prefecture: History

-While the entire island of Honshū was claimed by the Japanese, or Yamato, government from earliest times as a sort of divine right or manifest destiny, the imperial forces were unable to occupy any part of what would become Iwate until 802 when two powerful Emishi leaders, Aterui and More, surrendered at Fort Isawa.
+While the entire island of Honshū was claimed by the Japanese, or Yamato, government from earliest times, the imperial forces were unable to occupy any part of what would become Iwate until 802 when two powerful Emishi leaders, Aterui and More, surrendered at Fort Isawa.

 The area now known as Iwate Prefecture was inhabited by the Jōmon people who left their artifacts throughout the prefecture.
 For example, a large number of burial pits from the Middle Jōmon Period (2,800–1,900 BC) have been found in Nishida.
 Various sites from the Late Jōmon Period (1,900–1,300 BC) including Tateishi, Makumae and Hatten contain clay figurines, masks and ear and nose shaped clay artifacts.
 The Kunenbashi site in Kitakami City has yielded stone "swords", tablets and tools as well as clay figurines, earrings and potsherds from the Final Jōmon Period (1,300–300 BC).

 The earliest mention of a Japanese presence dates to about 630 when the Hakusan Shrine was said to have been built on Mt.
 Kanzan in what is now Hiraizumi.
 At this time various Japanese traders, hunters, adventurers, priests and criminals made their way to Iwate.
-In 712 the province of Mutsu, containing all of Tōhoku, was divided into Dewa Province, the area west of the Ou Mountains and Mutsu Province.
+In 712 the province of Mutsu, containing all of Tōhoku, was divided into Dewa Province, the area west of the Ōu Mountains and Mutsu Province.
 In 729 Kokuseki-ji Temple was founded in what is now Mizusawa Ward, Oshu City by the itinerant priest Gyōki.

 Little is known about relations between these Japanese frontiersmen and the native Emishi but in 776 they took a turn for the worse when large forces of the Yamato army invaded Iwate attacking the Isawa and Shiwa tribes in February and November of that year.
 More fighting occurred the next and following years but mostly in Dewa and the area south of present-day Iwate prefecture.
 This situation continued until March 787 when the Yamato army suffered a disastrous defeat in the Battle of Sufuse Village in what is now Mizusawa Ward, Oshu City.
 There the Emishi leaders and Aterui leading a large cavalry force trapped the Yamato infantry and pushed them into the Kitakami River where their heavy armour proved deadly.
 Over 1,000 soldiers drowned that day.
 The Japanese general Ki no Asami Kosami was "rebuked" by the Emperor Kanmu when he returned to Kyoto.